 Along with colleagues based in various Universities in Norway, Sweden, Germany, and the UK, Gopika is involved in the research project titled “Dwelling and Crossing: The Socio-Cultural Dynamics of Religious Spaces in Mumbai.”
 The project is housed in the Department of Archaeology, History, Cultural Studies and Religion (AHKR), University of Bergen, and is funded by the Norwegian Research Council.
 Here is the link to the project: http://mumbai.b.uib.no/

 She is currently working on book project on indigeneity, politics and the law.
-The book is tentatively titled “The Split Personality of Law: Political Decentralisation, Gender, and Adivasi Legal Mobilization in Western India.”
+The book is tentatively titled “The Split Personality of Law: Political Decentralization, Gender, and Adivasi Legal Mobilization in Western India.”

-Solanki, Gopika (Forthcoming).
+Solanki, Gopika.
+2017.
 “A Court of Her Own: Autonomy, Gender, and Women’s Courts in India.”
-In Bano, Samia and Jennifer Pierce, eds., Gender Equality and Justice in Family Law Disputes: Women, Mediation and Religious Arbitration.
-New England: University of New England Press.
+In Bano, Samia ed., Gender and Justice in Family Law Disputes: Women, Mediation, and Religious Arbitration.
+Waltham: Brandeis University Press.
+215-245.

 Solanki, Gopika and Geetanjali Gangoli (2016) “Defining Domestic Violence and Women’s Autonomy in Law.”
 The Socio-Legal Review 12(1): 51-80.